github/docs/content/authentication/securing-your-account-with-two-factor-authentication-2fa/accessing-github-using-two-factor-authentication.md

 {% ifversion 2fa-check-up-period %}

-With two-factor authentication (2FA) enabled, you'll need to provide an authentication code when accessing {% data variables.product.product_name %} through your browser.
-When you first configure 2FA, your account will enter a check up period for 28 days, and 2FA will not be necessary in existing {% data variables.product.prodname_dotcom_the_website %} sessions.
+With two-factor authentication (2FA) enabled, you'll need to use a second factor when accessing {% data variables.product.product_name %} through your browser.
+When you first configure 2FA, your account will enter a check up period for 28 days to ensure your account's 2FA methods are setup correctly.
 You can exit the check up period by successfully performing 2FA within 28 days.
-If you fail to authenticate within 28 days, you'll be asked to perform 2FA inside one of your existing {% data variables.product.prodname_dotcom_the_website %} sessions.
+If you don't authenticate within 28 days, you'll be asked to perform 2FA inside one of your existing {% data variables.product.prodname_dotcom_the_website %} sessions.
 If you cannot perform 2FA to pass the 28th day checkup, use the provided shortcut to reconfigure your 2FA settings and retain access to {% data variables.product.prodname_dotcom_the_website %}.
 For more information, see "[AUTOTITLE](/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication)."

 If you access {% data variables.product.product_name %} using other methods, such as the API or the command line, you'll authenticate using a token, application, or SSH key.
 For more information, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/about-authentication-to-github)."

 {% else %}

-With two-factor authentication enabled, you'll need to provide an authentication code when accessing {% data variables.product.product_name %} through your browser.
+With two-factor authentication enabled, you'll need to provide an authentication code{% ifversion fpt or ghec %}, tap a notification in GitHub Mobile,{% endif %} or use a security key when accessing {% data variables.product.product_name %} through your browser.
 If you access {% data variables.product.product_name %} using other methods, such as the API or the command line, you'll need to use an alternative form of authentication.
 For more information, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/about-authentication-to-github)."

 {% endif %}

-## Providing a 2FA code when signing in to the website
+## Performing 2FA when signing in to the website

-After you sign in to {% data variables.product.product_name %} using your password, you'll be prompted to provide an authentication code from {% ifversion fpt or ghec %}a text message or{% endif %} your TOTP app.
+After you sign in to {% data variables.product.product_name %} using your password, you'll need to provide an authentication code{% ifversion fpt or ghec %}, tap a notification in {% data variables.product.prodname_mobile %},{% endif %} or use a security key to perform 2FA.

 {% data variables.product.product_name %} will only ask you to provide your 2FA authentication code again if you've logged out, are using a new device, are performing a sensitive action, or your session expires.
 For more information on 2FA for sensitive actions, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/sudo-mode)."